oemof/oemof-solph/doc/oemof_solph.rst

 VariableFractionTransformer
 +++++++++++++++++++++++++++

-The VariableFractionTransformer inherits the :ref:`linear_transformer_class_label` class.
-An instance of the VariableFractionTransformer class can represent a flexible combined heat and power (chp) plant.
+The VariableFractionTransformer inherits from the :ref:`linear_transformer_class_label` class.
+An instance of this class can represent a component with one input and two output flows and a flexible ratio between these flows.
 By now this class is restricted to one input and two output flows.
-As the name indicates the efficiency has to constant within one time step to get a linear transformation.
-You can define a different efficiency for every time step but this series has to be predefined and cannot be changed within the optimisation.
-In contrast to the LinearTransformer a main flow and a tapped flow is defined.
+One application example would be a flexible combined heat and power (chp) plant.
+The class allows to define a different efficiency for every time step but this series has to be predefined a parameter for the optimisation.
+In contrast to the LinearTransformer, a main flow and a tapped flow is defined.
 For the main flow you can define a conversion factor if the second flow is zero (conversion_factor_single_flow).

 .. code-block:: python